Esoteric meaning of Easter

 The esoteric Easter story

-Let us examine a few verses from the Gospels to see what else we can discover about the true meaning of Easter.
+Let us examine a few more verses from the Gospels to see what else we can discover about the true meaning of Easter.
 Please bear in mind as we proceed that we are considering allegories and symbols, not historical facts.
 I shall confine myself mainly to the Gospels of Matthew and John.
 Not because they are the most complete accounts of the Easter story or the earliest, for that honour goes to Mark, but because time and space do not permit me to include more.
 I will begin with Matthew, who describes Jesus' entry into Jerusalem as follows:

 "Behold, thy King cometh unto thee, meek, and sitting upon an ass, and a colt the foal of an ass."